Skyfield: Home • Table of Contents • Changelog • API Reference

 lst_hours_at

-(t)¶Return this position’s Local Sidereal Time in hours at time t
+(t)¶Return the Local Apparent Sidereal Time, in hours, at time t

 .